patrickaubertdelaruee/lbc-llm-lab/README.md

 sudo apt-get install -y nvidia-container-toolkit sudo nvidia-ctk runtime configure --runtime=docker && \
 sudo systemctl restart docker
+nvcc -V
 ```

-## get repositories and start containers
+## get repositories and start all containers.
+This takes a few minutes.
+Ignore any warnings in red,. we will verify that the containers are running.
-Start of docker container takes up to 5 mins... be patient :)
+Verification:
+Tesla V100 entries are shown
+Weaviate is Serving on port 8081
+Application startup complete
+Jupyter Server 2.14.2 is running at

 ```
 cd ~
 git clone https://github.com/patrickaubertdelaruee/lbc-llm-lab.git